What and Where to Recycle

 - Used clothes, shoes, accessories, toys, furniture, etc. = Goodwill, Salvation Army, Ladies of Charity, KARM

-- Worn carpet = Southeastern Recycling and some Knox County Convenience Centers
+- Worn carpet = Southeastern Recycling, the Transfer Station and Household Hazardous Waste, and some Knox County Convenience Centers

 - Used books, video games, CDs, DVDs, etc. = McKay's